paigemoody/visual-scout/README.md

     - OpenAI model to use for labeling (e.g., `gpt-4o-mini`, `gpt-4o`)
     - Note:
         - I'd strongly reccomend starting with `gpt-4o-mini` because it works reasonably well and is significantly cheaper (especially important if you'll be processing a lot of videos!).
-        - The `cost-estimation` command above will help you estimate processing cost for your dataset for each model.
+        - The `cost-estimation` command above estimates processing cost for your dataset for each supported model - a good place to start when chosing which model to use.

 ### Example